Cortrah/Discourse-Notes/security.md

 ### XSS

-The main vector for [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attacks is via the post composer, as we allow users to enter Markdown, HTML (a safe subset thereof), and BBCode to format posts.
+The main vector for [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attacks is via the post composer, as it allow users to enter Markdown, HTML (a safe subset thereof), and BBCode to format posts.

-There are 2 main scenarios we protect against:
+There are 2 main scenarios that are protected against:

 1. **Markdown preview invokes an XSS.** This is possibly severe in one specific case: when a forum staff member edits a user's post, seeing the raw markup, where a malicious user may have inserted code to run JavaScript.
 This code would only show up in the preview, but it would run in the context of a forum staff member, which is *very* bad.

 2. **Markdown displayed on the page invokes an XSS.** To protect against client side preview XSS, Discourse uses [Google Caja](https://developers.google.com/caja/) in the preview window.

-On the server side we run a whitelist based sanitizer, implemented using the [Sanitize gem](https://github.com/rgrove/sanitize).
+On the server side they run a whitelist based sanitizer, implemented using the [Sanitize gem](https://github.com/rgrove/sanitize).
 See the [relevant Discourse code](https://github.com/discourse/discourse/blob/master/lib/pretty_text.rb).

 In addition, titles and all other places where non-admins can enter code are protected either using the Handlebars library or standard Rails XSS protection.